 |Gibraltar Masters (2019)|

-The 17th Gibraltar Masters took place in the Caleta Hotel, Gibraltar from 22-31 January.
-The 10-round, 250-player open saw stars such as Aronian, MVL, Nakamura and So compete for a £25,000 first prize, while the women's top prize of £15,000 again attracted many of the world's best female players.
-Players received 100 minutes for 40 moves, followed by 50 minutes for 20 moves, then 15 minutes until the end of the game, with a 30-second increment from move one.
-A tie for first place would be settled in a speed play-off.
-The Gibraltar Chess Festival also featured four separate amateur tournaments.
-(1) Vladislav Artemiev won the Masters event with 8.5/10.
+The 17th Gibraltar Masters took place in the Caleta Hotel, La Caleta, Gibraltar from 22-31 January 2019, as part of the Gibraltar Chess Festival.
+The 10-round, 250-player open saw stars such as Aronian, MVL, Nakamura and So compete for a GBP 25.000 first prize, while the women's top prize of GBP 15.000 again attracted many of the world's best female players.
+Players received 100 minutes for the first 40 moves, followed by 50 more minutes for the next 20 moves, then 15 minutes until the end of the game, with 30 seconds added per move from move 1.
+A tie for first place would be settled in a speed chess playoff.
+The festival also featured four separate amateur tournaments.
+Tournament director: Stuart C Conquest.
+Chief arbiter: Laurent Freyd.
+Number of games played: 1199.

 | page 1 of 48; games 1-25 of 1,199